dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/jeremyjbowers/MPJO-779-01-FALL2015">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Merely using the web and digital tools is no longer enough for today's media professionals.
+        Merely using the web and digital tools is no longer enough for today's media professionals.
 Journalists and communicators need to have a practical understanding of how websites and applications work.
-This class does not aim to make you a professional coder or require any previous web development exp...</em></p>
+This class does not aim to make you a professional coder or require any previous web development exp
+        </small></p>

         <p>Instructors: Jeremy Bowers</p>
     </td>
     <td>
+        <small></small>
     </td>
   </tr>